Pros and Cons of Commercial Business Loans

 In fact, 26 percent of business owners who have tried and failed to obtain funding gave up on hiring or expanding because they didn’t have the cash to do it, according to the Small Business American Dream Gap Report.
 However, with a commercial business loan, small business owners can receive the cash they need to open another location, hire new employees, or purchase new equipment.

-Still, a commercial business loan is not for everyone.
+Still, a commercial business loan isn’t for everyone.
 In this post, we’ll cover the pros and cons of these loans to help you make a well-informed decision.

 According to the National Federation of Independent Business (NFIB), the top cash flow struggle for small business owners is irregular revenue streams.
-With a commercial business loan, though, irregular revenue streams don’t have to be an issue.
+With this type of small business loan, though, irregular revenue streams don’t have to be an issue.
 A commercial loan provides the cash you need to invest in new equipment, meet payroll, or afford anything else you don’t have cash on hand for.

 If your business operates in a highly seasonal industry or has long payment cycles, a commercial business loan makes it possible to grow your business all year round.

 In the short-term, selling shares of equity in your company to raise money may seem inexpensive compared to a commercial business loan.
 However, this funding method carries a different kind of expense.
 Many small business owners have found themselves on the outside looking in on their own company after raising funding through equity.
-Commercial business loans, though, give you the access to capital you need to run and grow your business without forcing you to relinquish control of your business.
+Commercial business loans, though, give you the access to capital you need to grow your business without forcing you to relinquish control of it.

 Small business owners often don’t have the financial capability to raise funding in the debt or equity markets.
 Nor do they typically have the contacts to raise funding through venture capitalists.
 This can make starting a business extremely expensive and risky.
 However, with a commercial business loan, it’s possible to cover all your startup expenses with just one loan.